-In the evenings, we’ll organise events like salsa dance classes and visits to local restaurants and museums.
+In the evenings, we’ll organize events like salsa dance classes and visits to local restaurants and museums.
 Over the weekend, you’ll visit Machu Picchu, and bathe in the hot springs of Aguas Calientes.
-There will be plenty of time to buy all souvenirs, and shop till you drop at colourful markets.
+There will be plenty of time to buy all souvenirs, and shop till you drop at colorful markets.
 All your activities will be supervised by our staff in Peru.

 Where will I work in Peru?

 You'll be based in the bustling city of Cusco.
 Cusco was once the capital of the ancient Incan Empire.
 You'll see countless reminders of this as you walk through the city today.